vatpac-technology/sops/docs/enroute/Melbourne Centre/eildon.md

 ## Sector Responsibilities
 ### Eildon Weir (ELW)
-ELW is responsible for the final finessing of the sequence in for aircraft in to the ML TCU.
+ELW is responsible for the final "finessing" of the sequence for aircraft in to the ML TCU.

 ### Benalla (BLA)
 BLA is reponsible for issuing STAR clearances and descent for aircraft bound for YMML, YMAV, and YSCB.